aijeannie/aijeannie.github.io/docs/features.md

 | read:project.property:jira | Allows reading information about Jira project properties | Storage API |
 | write:project.property:jira | Allows creating and updating Jira project properties | Storage API |

-## Feature 6: Dupcheck against your User Stories & Epics
+## Feature 6: Duplication Check for User Stories and Epics
 AI Jeannie includes a feature to check for duplicate content against existing user stories and epics.
 This helps to prevent the generation of redundant or repetitive content and ensures that each generated piece of content is unique.
 By performing this duplicate check, AI Jeannie helps to maintain the quality and coherence of the JIRA issues and avoids unnecessary duplication of information.